Pelosi rips Trump for 'disrespect,' slams McConnell for 'standing in the way' of Democratic agenda at DNC

 "We have sent the Senate bills to protect our dreamers, to advance LGBTQ equality, to prevent gun violence, to preserve our planet for future generations, and even more," she said.
 "All of this is possible for America.
 Who is standing in the way?
 Mitch McConnell and Donald Trump."

-Pelosi's speech during the convention's third night, when the party will nominate Kamala Harris as vice president, making her the first woman of color to appear on a major political party's presidential ticket, comes amid a high-stakes stalemate between Democratic leaders and White House officials over another coronavirus relief package.
+Pelosi's speech during the convention's third night, when the party will nominate Kamala Harris as vice president, making her the first Black woman to appear on a major political party's presidential ticket, comes amid a high-stakes stalemate between Democratic leaders and White House officials over another coronavirus relief package.

 Led by Pelosi, Democrats have pushed for an extension of the $600-a-week unemployment benefits and $1 trillion in aid for cash-poor state and local governments.
 But Republicans, worried about the nation's ballooning deficit, are arguing for a pared-down stimulus package.
 The subsequent impasse has put at risk potentially trillions of dollars in aid for American families and businesses.